CYCLING PERFORMANCE TIPS

 The next iteration was to eliminate the depletion phase and go to a high carbohydrate diet alone which, it was estimated, provided 90% of the benefits of the full depletion-repletion program while avoiding the digestive turmoil that carbohydrate depletion can produce.

-The trend instead has been to use oral carbohydrate replacement while exercising to extend the time to depeltion of glycogen stores.
+The trend instead has been to use oral carbohydrate replacement while exercising to extend the time to depletion of glycogen stores.

 And for shorter periods of exercise, remember that there is enough glycogen stored in the muscles to support 2 hours of vigorous cycling (which I'll define as cycling at greater than 70 to 80 % VO2max) without supplements.

 If you plan of being on the bike for more than a couple of hours, be diligent about replacing those expended carbohydrate Calories.
-Any supplemention will protect your internal carbohydrate stores by minimizing the amount of stored gltcogen being metabolized.
+Any supplementation will protect your internal carbohydrate stores by minimizing the amount of stored glycogen being metabolized.
 A good target for energy drink/energy bar supplementation would be in the range of 1 gm CHO per kg body weight per hour.

 But remember supplements will only increase the duration of exercise before you bonk (where a switch to fat metabolism alone will lead to a decrease in maximum performance) and NOT increase your maximum level of performance (VO2max).

 Q. "Should I use the carbohydrate supplementation if I'm overweight by let say 20 lbs.?
 What will help my body to burn its own fat for energy?"